ASA1976/RAP-BTL/call_test.md

 unlikely that any *current* std::function implementation will be capable of parallel performance.
-However std::function should continue to be used in general application software development, as the improper use of ::invocation can lead to serious problems if deployed in the field.
+However std::function should continue to be used in general application software development, as the improper use of ::invocation can lead to potentially serious problems if deployed in the field.
+Respecting the duration requirements of **all** pointer spaces used in the
+::invocation system is required in order to prevent stale memory references from being assigned to the locality member of the Invocative type template by the Assign... function templates, which could potentially compromise system integrity.